-Disclose remuneration paid by the Company to the director under the suitable range.
+Note 8: Disclose remuneration paid by the Company to the director under the suitable range.
 Name of the receiver must be shown under the suitable range.
-Total remuneration paid by the Group companies (including the Company) in the consolidated statement to the director.
-Note 7: Note 8:

 Disclose remuneration paid by the Group companies (including the Company) in the consolidated statement to the director under the suitable range.
 Name of the receiver must be shown under the suitable range.
 Note 9: